m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/human/human.md

 Human ratings may also be normalized or aggregated using statistical measures such as mean, median, or inter-rater reliability coefficients like Cohen’s κ or Krippendorff’s α to assess consistency among raters.

 ## Variants
 1. *Human Evaluation:* The general framework of human-centered evaluation applied to generated code, documentation, or text.
-2. *Human-Centered Assessment:* Focuses on usability and the degree to which the model supports human tasks effectively.
+(Bektas, 2025) (Hu et al., 2025)
-3. *Human Judgment Score:* Aggregated score from human annotators based on correctness, style, or usefulness.
+2. *Human Judgment Score:* Aggregated score from human annotators based on correctness, style, or usefulness to compare with other metrics.
+(Evtikhiev et al., 2023)
-4. *Human Rater Score (mean / max):* Considers either the average or best (maximum) judgment among annotators.
+3. *Human Rater Score (mean / max):* Considers either the average or best (maximum) judgment among annotators.
+(Srivastava et al., 2022)
-5. *Human Review:* Applied in software testing and debugging contexts to evaluate the reliability and relevance of model-generated code.
-6. *Naturalness (Human Evaluation):* Assesses whether generated code or text appears natural and human-like, often in readability and code synthesis studies.
+4. *Naturalness (Human Evaluation):* Assesses whether generated code or text appears natural and human-like, often in readability and code synthesis studies.
+(Wang et al., 2022)

 ## Interpretation
 Human metrics are essential for validating the performance of LLMs in real-world software engineering contexts.